-Meet Pam Sandlian Smith, President
+Meet Pam Sandlian Smith, Past-President

 As Director of Anythink Libraries, I’ve worked with a collaborative team to reinvent libraries in Adams County, Colorado.
 Anythink is a library focused on participatory learning, community engagement and shifting perceptions of the role of libraries.
 Anythink has been awarded the IMLS 2010 National Medal of Honor for innovating library services and the 2011 John Cotton Dana award and the Library Journal 2011 Landmark Library Award.
 I was awarded the 2012 Charlie Robinson Award for innovation and risk taking in public libraries and was the Colorado Librarian of the year in 2010.
 Previously, I was the Director of the West Palm Beach (Fla.)
 Public Library, and the Manager of Children’s Services at the Denver (Colo.)
 Public Library.
 I enjoy traveling, writing, cooking for friends, baking pies and inventing libraries that support learning and curiosity.